Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

   Most HTTP clients (including web-browsers) have built-in support for HTTP Basic Authentication.
   If not, the following header must be included in all HTTP requests.

-Authorization
+:term:`Authorization`
   Basic base64("<API login>:<API password>")

 .. note:: If the login and/or password is wrong, the 401 Unauthorized HTTP Status Code is returned.

 Character Encoding
 ==================

 All parameters accept UTF-8 encoded text via the API.
 All other encodings must be converted to UTF-8 before sending them to the HiPay TPP API in order to guarantee that the data is not corrupted.

 -----------------